-Our galleries work with artists to present a varied programme of exhibitions - showcasing the work of both established artists and investing in those of the future.
+Our galleries present a varied programme of exhibitions - showcasing the work of both established artists and investing in those of the future.

 A creative space where exciting new Highland artists, young and old, can exhibit their work.
 We want to give opportunities to artists finding their voice and a place where audiences can discover new local talent.